-- 1. The Corps already have determined that it is not feasible to use their services on projects that solely involve planning, acquisition, or scientific studies with no field work.
-Therefore, applicants seeking funds for such projects are exempt from the consultation requirement and should check the appropriate box on the Consultation Review Document and submit the completed form as part of their application.
-A completed Consultation Review Document must be submitted as part of the application in all instances. - 2.
+- The Corps already have determined that it is not feasible to use their services on restoration and ecosystem protection projects that solely involve either planning or acquisition.
+Therefore, applicants seeking funds for such projects are exempt from the consultation requirement and should check the appropriate box on the Consultation Review Document. - 2.
 An applicant that has been awarded funds to undertake a project where it has been determined that Corps services can be used must thereafter work with either the CCC or CALCC to develop a scope of work and enter into a contract with the appropriate Corps.
-Unless otherwise excused, failure to utilize a Corps on such a project will result in funding entities assessing a scoring penalty on the applicant's future applications for Chapter 6 funds.
+Unless otherwise excused, failure to utilize a Corps on such a project will result in Funding Entities assessing a scoring penalty on the applicant's future applications for Chapter 6 Funds.

-California Conservation Corps and Certified Community Conservation Corps

-Proposition 1 - Water Bond

-Corps Consultation Review Document - 2016
+California Conservation Corps and Certified Community Conservation Corps Proposition 1 - Water Bond Corps Consultation Review Document